dingxin-tech/dbt-utils/README.md

 ```
 **some micros require dbt-maxcompute >= v1.9.0-a9**

+## Versioning
+The version naming convention follows the format of the dbt-utils version + "mc" suffix.
+For example, "1.3.0-mc.1" indicates this version is modified from dbt-utils 1.3.0 and represents the first revision with mc (MaxCompute) support.

 ----

 <!--This table of contents is automatically generated.
 Any manual changes between the ts and te tags will be overridden!-->